-So, if you are like me, you like antique tools or have a man in your life who has a workshop, please do check out our section on Antique Tools (and Gifts for Men).
-And if you are like me, and like your antique kitchen tools, we also offer some of these in our Cooking & Kitchen Gadgets.
+So, if you are like me, you like antique tools or have someone in your life who has a workshop, please do check out the section on Antique Tools (and Gifts for Men).
+And if you are like me, and like your antique kitchen tools, I also offer some of these in our Cooking & Kitchen Gadgets.

 Here’s a taste of some Vintage and Antique Kitchen Tools.
 (Can you guess what each tool does?)

 Here’s a taste… for the workshop.

-(Simply click on the the image of any vintage or antique tool you like to connect to the item in our shop.)
+(Simply click on the the image of any vintage or antique tool you like to connect to similar items in my shop.)